mrismanaziz/Reforestation/README.md

-## Why do ducks make great detectives?
-They always quack the case.
+## Why did Mozart kill all his chickens?
+Because when he asked them who the best composer was, they'd all say "Bach bach bach!"